 The "On Hold" status deserves special attention.
 Work orders don't disappear while waiting — they require active monitoring.
 A work order waiting for parts for 3 days needs follow-up: Has the part been ordered?
 When will it arrive?
 Is there an alternative solution?

-An incomplete hotel work order wastes everyone's time.
-A technician who arrives at room 312 for a "bathroom issue" doesn't know whether to bring plumbing tools or electrical equipment.
-The minimum viable work order contains 12 fields.
+An incomplete work order wastes everyone's time.
+A technician sent to room 312 for a "bathroom issue" has no idea whether to bring plumbing tools or a multimeter.
+A workable order needs 12 fields.

 | Work Order Number | Unique identifier for tracking |